 - work collaboratively with professionals, scientists in other disciplines and other stakeholders to solve problems and challenges to effect improvements in health for populations within the context of diversity and vulnerability

-- conduct original doctoral research that will lead to a future program of research.
+- conduct original doctoral research that will lead to a future program of research

 Students will participate in a program with courses designed to meet student needs for specialization.
 The learning environment supports inquiry and is intellectually rigorous, stimulating and challenging.
 Mentorship opportunities are available in research, teaching and leadership in the College of Nursing.
 Further opportunities for interdisciplinary research and practice are available through the College's association with the other University of Saskatchewan health sciences disciplines.
 Course subjects include nursing science and philosophy, nursing research methodology and a cognate area relevant to nursing.
-English is the language of study.